 The final benefit of encrypted instant messaging is productivity.
 By reducing the potential of a cyber-attack, you are also reducing downtime for the business as a result.
 These internal communications also help to improve responsiveness and ensure maximum productivity at all times.
 It is this level of productivity that is needed when running a business.
 These encrypted phone calls can be answered across multiple devices and provide protection and peace of mind both with internal communications and communication with clients.
 This, therefore, should be of paramount importance for any kind of business.

-At Adeya, we are specialists in secure and encrypted communications solutions – why not find out more today by getting in contact and booking a demo to see our products in action.
+At Adeya, we are specialists in secure and encrypted communications solutions – why not find out more today by requesting an invite to see our products in action.